COLA-Laboratory/preference_papers/README.md

-# preference_papers
+# List of papers.
-This repository is a list of papers related to preference learning and interactive multi-objective optimization.
+This is an archive of papers related to preference learning, interactive multi-objective optimization and multi-criteria decision-making.